The Adobe Acrobat XI Family includes desktop products, mobile apps, and online services.

 The FormsCentral desktop app lets Acrobat XI Pro users create new PDF forms in minutes.
 Instead of converting existing forms to PDF and then turning them into fillable PDFs, you can quickly build the exact form you need.
 Use the FormsCentral designer to easily customize professional templates or design forms from scratch.

-In addition, if you open a free or paid account with the FormsCentral online service, you can use the desktop app to build web forms and distribute and analyze your forms.
+In addition, if you subscribe to Acrobat XI Pro† or open a free or paid account with the FormsCentral online service, you can use the desktop app to build web forms and distribute and analyze your forms.
 FormsCentral significantly improves form reporting and analysis by letting you view and analyze responses in real time.
 You can easily search, sort, and filter a table of responses, and even customize the view for yourself or team members.
 Built-in formulas support fast analysis, or you can export the data to a spreadsheet or database.
 FormsCentral also generates charts automatically, giving you a summarized view of your information so you can spot trends instantly.

 LiveCycle Designer software is now sold separately.
 Visit the LiveCycle Designer product page for details.
 Acrobat XI Pro users can use the new FormsCentral desktop app for form creation; customers who upgrade to Acrobat XI Pro are also eligible for a free upgrade to the latest version of LiveCycle Designer.